vistuleB/svgpathsio/README.rst

 -  convenience functions, such the generation of hexadecimal color codes from RGB color tuples and back

-And, in this fork:
+Additional capabilities, in this fork:

--  complete support for paths made up of multiple subpaths
+-  support for paths made up of multiple subpaths
 -  crop paths to the inside/outside of a given window, or to the inside/outside of an arbitrary path
 -  generate path offsets